faizscripts/ecommerce-demo/README.md

 # Enabling APIs

-In the root directory of the project, create a .env file.
-This file is git ignored therefore it is safe to store our api keys and important data.

 ## 1. Google Maps

 To enable Google Maps, create a Google Maps api key from [Google Developers Console](https://console.developers.google.com/) and enable the apis named below: